On leveraging constrained smooth additive regression models for global optimization: Preliminary concepts

 The aim is to accurately estimate $\alpha$ and $f$ in~\eqref{eq:preliminaries:univariate_model} based on the sampled values of $X$ and $Y$.
 This is a nontrivial task and many methods have been proposed in the literature \citep{schimek2013smoothing}.
-Among them, this work adopts a $B-$spline approach due to their flexibility and good computational properties \citep{de1978practical}. $B-$spline functions are low-rank smoothers that can be defined in multiple dimensions, but we focus on the univariate case.
-In this context, they are defined as univariate piecewise polynomials that join at the so-called knots.
-More specifically, a $B-$spline function of degree $d$ is nonzero over the span of $d$ + 2 knots and zero elsewhere.
-Within this local support, it is composed of $d + 1$ polynomial segments of degree $d$ that are joined at $d$ knots.
-At these points, the derivatives up to order $d - 1$ are continuous.
-Figure~\ref{fig:preliminaries:Bsplines} illustrates $B-$spline functions of degrees $1$ (Fig.~\ref{subfig:d1}), $2$ (Fig.~\ref{subfig:d2}) and $3$ (Fig.~\ref{subfig:d3}).
+Among them, this work adopts a $B-$spline approach \citep{de1978practical}, since they provide a convenient representation of smooth functions through locally supported piecewise polynomials.
+Moreover, $B-$splines are low-rank smoothers, in the sense that they use a basis of significantly lower dimension than the number of data points, which provides regularization and computational efficiency. $B-$splines can be defined in multiple dimensions, but we focus on the univariate case.